United States forms

 - Using a stamped or typewritten name instead of a signature

-- Neglecting to present a valid government-issued photo ID during the medical examination
+- Not presenting a valid government-issued photo ID during the examination

 - Using a doctor who is not a designated civil surgeon.